kevinamiri/maila/src/pages/tools/email/cold-outbound-email.en.md

 ## Testimonials

-> "copy.tools has been a game-changer for our sales team.
+> "Maila.AI has been a game-changer for our sales team.
 Our cold email campaigns have seen a significant increase in open rates and conversions since we started using the platform.
 It's a must-have tool for any business looking to up their cold outreach game!" - _Jane Smith, Sales Manager_
 >
-> "As a freelancer, I've always struggled with writing cold emails that get noticed. copy.tools has not only saved me time and effort but also helped me land more clients than ever before.
+> "As a freelancer, I've always struggled with writing cold emails that get noticed.
+Maila.AI has not only saved me time and effort but also helped me land more clients than ever before.
 I can't recommend it enough!" - _John Doe, Freelance Designer_

 ## Call to Action

 Ready to revolutionize your cold email game and boost your results?
-[Sign up for copy.tools](https://www.copy.tools) today and experience the power of AI-driven copywriting for yourself!
+[Sign up for Maila.AI](https://www.Maila.AI) today and experience the power of AI-driven copywriting for yourself!

-## Step-By-Step Guide on How to Use copy.tools
+## Step-By-Step Guide on How to Use Maila.AI

-1. **Sign up:** Register for a copy.tools account and choose a subscription plan that suits your needs.
+1. **Sign up:** Register for a Maila.AI account and choose a subscription plan that suits your needs.
 2. **Create a new campaign:** Navigate to the dashboard and click on the "New Campaign" button.
 3. **Select the Cold Email template:** Browse through the available templates and choose the Cold Email option.
 4. **Provide input:** Enter information about your target audience, product, or service, and any specific keywords or phrases you'd like to include.